Extending your residence permit to live with someone in Sweden

-Once you have had a residence permit and you and your partner or relative have lived together for two years, you can get a permanent residence permit.
-Your permanent residence permit is valid as long as you are living in Sweden.
-Keep in mind that if you have spent significant parts of the permit period outside of Sweden, this may affect your chances of receiving a permanent residence permit.
+When you have had a residence permit and you and your partner or close relative have been living together for two years, you may receive a permanent residence permit.
+Your permanent residence permit is valid for as long as you reside in Sweden.
+Bear in mind that, if you were not living in Sweden for extended periods during the permit period, this may affect your ability to obtain a permanent residence permit.

-If you are unable to apply online, please fill in the form Application for residence permit to settle in Sweden, number 161011.
-You and your partner together must fill in the form Assurance of cohabitation appendices to application for extended residence permit, number 243011B.
+If you are unable to apply online, you should complete the form Application for a residence permit to take up residence in Sweden, number 160011.
+You and your partner should also complete the form

 In the case of applications for children under 18, you fill in the form Application for residence permit to settle in Sweden – for a child under the age of 18, number 163011.